Western Undergraduate Exchange (WUE) Scholarship

 The awarding of WUE will be determined based on the academic information provided on the application for undergraduate admission only.
 Student’s academic major will not have any effect in the awarding process.
-Awarding begins November 15.
 The WUE Scholarship amount represents 150 percent of Montana resident tuition and fees rather than the full nonresident tuition and fees.
+If awarded the WUE Scholarship, you are not eligible to receive other non-resident entering student scholarships.

 - New Mexico